Altar at the Dom (cathedral)

 There are people of all ages there.
 Families with tiny and medium sized children AND their dogs.
 Teen agers.
 Old people.
 A beer hall is more fun with a companion or three.
 I talked with a few people but this is more of a local haunt and their english was as pathetic as my german so we’d end up agreeing that the beer was great.
 It seems to me that the tables are different and that there were benches instead of chairs but I could be wrong about that.

 A word about dogs.
 Salzburgers love their dogs!
 Many happy dogs were playing along the river, and they are allowed in restaurants where they behave very well under the table.
 The thing is, they understand German!
 I know that sounds obvious, but our dogs understand English and these dogs understand complicated German instructions.I think it’s quite marvelous.

 It was a fairly long walk home up part of the way then down many, many stairs but the river is so beautiful at twilight it’s easy to stop and rest for a bit while enjoying it all.

-Catch up on all of Teresa’s Travels in Salzburg:
+Catch up on all of Teresa’s travels for more things to do in Salzburg:

 Exploring Salzburg: Hohensalzburg and the Monchsberg Hill